The Raspberry Pi PES image has the following requirements:

 Unplug the SD card from your computer

-- Plug in the HDMI cable into your Raspberry Pi and your TV
+- Plug in the HDMI cable into your Raspberry Pi and your TV.
+For the Raspberry Pi 4 make sure you connect the HDMI cable to the HDMI port closest to the power connector.

 - Plug in your Bluetooth dongle (if you have one) into your Raspberry Pi (not required for Raspberry Pi 3)